SayantanDutta95/QAB-denoising/README.md

 This package includes the MATLAB code for the paper:

 Sayantan Dutta, Adrian Basarab, Bertrand Georgeot, and Denis Kouamé.
-"Quantum mechanics-based signal and image denoising." arXiv preprint arXiv:2004.01078 (2020).
+"Quantum mechanics-based signal and image representation: application to denoising." arXiv preprint arXiv:2004.01078 (2020).

 MATLAB code prepard by Sayantan Dutta